 Unless your Wedding Venue has told you that it is a requirement (and there are some that do), the answer to this question is no. But there are some very good reasons why you might decide to have either a Coordinator or Wedding Planner.

 On your Wedding Day, wedding planners and coordinators will coordinate the wedding day logistics and help with the finishing touches to your styling and set up.
 If you have started to plan your wedding day, you will already have a sense of just how many tasks this is likely to include.
 You can assign these to yourselves, family and friends.
-But if you want to focus on getting ready, getting married and having a good time with your guests, hiring a professional to coordinate your wedding day could be the best investment you make.
+To focus on getting ready, getting married, and having a good time with your guests, hire a professional to coordinate your wedding day; it could be the best investment you make.

 If you do decide to have some help on the day, you get to decide how involved you want the Planner or Coordinator to be.
 Contact I Do Crew to find out more about our On the Day Wedding Coordination & Wedding Styling packages.